UIC-CS484/assignment-2---final-project-repository-team-4/README.md

 To provide a stock visualizer site to allow for users to view and keep track of the stocks they are invested in.
 Have a easy to use interface and helpful data to keep track of your stocks.

+### Why Stocks?

+Has a ton of data that can be relevant to a lot of people.
+Also always good to observe trends.
+Some of us are investors also.

 ### Team Members
 Wayne Kao
     - Database Management, Passport Authentication, CI/CD Integration/Production Environment Hoster, Fullstack Dev
     - Bio: Senior, likes anything tech related!
 Sean Kim
     - Full Stack dev, Front end, Server Endpoint, Chart, CI/CD Integration, CSS
     - Bio: ENTER HERE